Linkaan/Yabs/.github/ISSUE_TEMPLATE/bug_report.md

 ### Description
 A clear and concise description of what the bug is.

-### Expected behavior
+### Expected behaviour
 A clear and concise description of what you expected to happen.
 ## 🔬 To Reproduce
-Steps to reproduce the behavior:
+Steps to reproduce the behaviour:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'